carbon-design-system/carbon-platform/docs/packages-api.md

 If the environment variable is not set, the mode will default to `DEV`.

-Settings this envvar to any other value will result in an error being thrown.
+Setting this envvar to any other value will result in an error being thrown.